The Infernal Devices: Reception

-The series has received much positive critical reception, with the first book averaging a score of 4.3/5 on Goodreads.
 The first volume of the original English-language manga adaptation made it to The New York Times Manga Best Seller list for the week of October 28–November 3, 2012.

 Adaptations

 Cassandra Clare has confirmed that "The Infernal Devices has been optioned as a film project by the same people who optioned The Mortal Instruments along with the Walt Disney Pictures."

 It was announced in May 2020 that The Infernal Devices will be adapted into a TV series for BBC Three.